 - The number of AWS Lambda instances was enormous: 800-1,000 instances at ~1000 requests per second.

 It turned out that our understanding of how things work were heavily biased by marketing claims and far from reality:

-- A single Lambda node.js instance can handle only one concurrent request when it is busy with any operation, even non-blocking operation, so when another concurrent request comes in AWS does not re-use it, but spins off a new Lambda instance.
-In our case, this means a new AWS Lambda instance is created for every new concurrent request.
-Every new Lambda instance creates a new connection to DocumentDB and at some point, there are ~1000 Lambdas with 1000 concurrent database connections.
-Obviously, this is not the most efficient DocumentDB pattern and sooner than later it becomes overwhelmed with an unmanageable number of connections.
+- A single Lambda node.js instance can handle only one concurrent request when it is busy with any operation, even non-blocking operation, so when another concurrent request comes in, AWS does not re-use it, but spins off a new Lambda instance.
+In our case, this meant that a new AWS Lambda instance was created for every new concurrent request.
+Every new Lambda instance created a new connection to DocumentDB and at some point, there were ~1000 Lambdas with 1000 concurrent database connections.
+Obviously, this is not the most efficient DocumentDB pattern and sooner than later it became overwhelmed with an unmanageable number of connections.

-- As soon as the number of concurrent requests exceeds the number of Lambda instances, the API Gateway responds with an HTTP 504 status code.
+- As soon as the number of concurrent requests exceeded the number of Lambda instances, the API Gateway responded with an HTTP 504 status code.

 - Usually, a cold start takes 3-5 seconds, but when Lambda is deployed inside of VPC, it takes up to 10-15 seconds.
 When AWS Lambda connects to storage services like DocumentDB or RDS, this is the only option.

 Unfortunately, we did not have a magical solution to make everything work as expected.
 So we considered two possible ways to go from that point: